baconjs/bacon.js/README.md

         return (text != "") ?
 Bacon.once(parseInt(text)) : Bacon.never()
     })

-`streamOrProperty.switch(f)` like flatMap, but instead of including events from all spawned streams, only includes them from the latest spawned stream.
+`streamOrProperty.flatMapLatest(f)` like flatMap, but instead of including events from all spawned streams, only includes them from the latest spawned stream.
-You can think this as switching from stream to stream
+You can think this as switching from stream to stream.
+The old name for this method is `switch` which is temporarily supported for backward compatibility.

 EventStream